 “Precisely,” Adams returned.
 The clash between “the few and the many” was “as old as Aristotle.”
 But then he went on to complicate Aristotle’s categories.
 Adams’ chief heresy was his direct refutation of Jefferson’s most famous words, that “all men are created equal.”
 Perhaps in some lofty humanistic sense this was true, Adams wrote, but “Inequalities of Mind and Body are so established by God Almighty in the constitution of Human Nature that no Art or policy can ever plain them down to a level.”
 Aristocracies, he therefore insisted, were an inevitable and permanent fixture in all human societies—including the young republic he and Jefferson had helped into being.

 Jefferson wrote back to suggest his friend’s argument was true of Europe, where feudal privileges, inherited titles, and limited economic opportunities created conditions that sustained class distinctions.
 In America, though, the absence of laws such as primogeniture and entail, and the existence of an unspoiled continent, meant “everyone may have land to labor for himself as he chooses,” and thus enduring elites were unlikely here.
-Given such favorable conditions, Jefferson argued, it was reasonable to expect that “rank and tinsel aristocracy will finally shrink into insignificance,” resulting in a roughly egalitarian, middle-class society.
+Given such favorable conditions, Jefferson argued, it was reasonable to expect that “rank, and birth, and tinsel-aristocracy will finally shrink into insignificance,” resulting in a roughly egalitarian, middle-class society.

 Adams was unconvinced.
 “No Romance could be more amusing,” he replied, than the belief that the United States would prove an exception to the dominant pattern of economic inequality throughout history.
 “As long as Property exists,” he observed, “it will accumulate in Individuals and Families…the Snow ball will grow as it rolls.”
 Even philosophers, when marrying off their children, Adams chided, “prefer the rich and handsome and the well descended to the wise and the good.”
 There were “five Pillars of Aristocracy,” he concluded, “Beauty, Wealth, Birth, Genius, and Virtues.
 Any one of the three first can, at any time, overbear any one or both of the two last.”